flux-framework/rfc/spec_15.rst

 IMP post-verification execution
 ===============================

-After verification of input is complete, the ``flux-imp`` executable invokes required job setup code as the superuser.
+After verification of input is complete, the :program:`flux-imp` executable invokes required job setup code as the superuser.
 This setup code MAY be implemented as system-installed and verified plugins, and MAY include such things as